ELENA-LANG/elena-lang/README.md

 ### Windows:

-The code base is implemented in C++ and does not require external dependencies.
+The compiler code is implemented in C++ and does not require external dependencies.
 You just need Visual Studio 2015.

 You may need to add a path to BIN folder to the system environment.